 - Contextual targeting, which lets Alexa use context clues, such as device groups, to issue commands that target the proper device even when the customer isn't explicit.

 - Viewing and controlling devices with the Alexa app.

 In addition to supporting voice requests, the API also enables you to provide updates when the state of a device changes.
-This enables customers to ask Alexa about a device and see an up-to-date status of the device in the Alexa app.
+Proactive updates enable users to ask Alexa about a device and see an up-to-date status of the device in the Alexa app.
 For example, a customer can use the Alexa app to check the temperature of their home or see if a light is on.

-To support these customer scenarios, this API has the following features:
+To support these customer scenarios, the Smart Home API has the following features:

-- Synchronous and asynchronous messaging – When Alexa sends a directive, your smart home skill responds with a message, called an event, either synchronously or asynchronously.
+- Synchronous and asynchronous messaging – When Alexa sends a directive, your smart home skill responds either synchronously or asynchronously.
 You're free to choose asynchronous or synchronous responses or a combination of the two, whichever works best for your device and cloud architecture.

 - Device state change notifications – You can provide proactive state updates to Alexa in event messages.
 Alexa can then provide this information in the Alexa app and enable customers to take action, if needed.
 For example, if a door unlocks, you can send this change report to Alexa and the change appears in your customer's Alexa app.

-- Querying capability – Capability interfaces define properties that Alexa can query, enabling customers to check the current state of a device by asking Alexa or by using the Alexa app.
+- Querying state – Capability interfaces define properties that Alexa can query to enable customers to check the current state of a device by asking Alexa or by using the Alexa app.

-The following image shows an overview of the functionality offered by the Smart Home Skill API.
+The following image shows an overview of the functionality offered by smart home skills.

 - Later, the customers says, for example, "Alexa, turn the kitchen light to 50 percent", or makes a change to a device setting in the Alexa app.
 Alexa uses information from the customer's utterance or the app to compose a message that identifies the endpoint and the operation to perform.
 Alexa sends this message, called a directive, to your skill to control the kitchen light.
 The directive includes: